JavierM42/react-line-wrapping-input/README.md

 ## Known issues

-### Arbitrarily long words

-The input will resize horizontally when a single word is longer than its width.
-I haven't found any solutions for this problem that don't break other features.

 ### text-align and suffix

 The `suffix` prop will not display correctly when using `text-align: center` or `text-align: right`.